 What’s your knowledge base?

 If you don’t have much experience as a trader, that doesn’t mean that you have no useful skills or expertise to draw on for trading.
 If you’ve worked in a business dealing with metals, for instance, you may have a lot of insights you can bring to selecting good assets from the commodities market.
-If you’ve worked in some aspect of the real estate business, you may be well suited to investing in property.
-Use your existing knowledge to give yourself a leg up.
+Likewise, if you’ve worked in some aspect of the real estate business, you may be well suited to investing in property, whether it is rental real estate or primary residences.

 What investments do you already have?